-- the OCC was created by the National Bank Act of 1864 as part of an effort to create the financial infrastructure necessary to finance the American Civil War; - the Federal Reserve System was established under the Federal Reserve Act of 1913 in response to instability in the financial sector best represented by the Banking Panic of 1907; - the FDIC and the system of federal deposit insurance were created during the Great Depression under the Banking Act of 1933 (which has since been replaced by the Federal Deposit Insurance Act of 1950) in response to the panic and bank runs that accompanied the economic downturn; - the SEC was established pursuant to the Securities Exchange Act of 1934 (the Exchange Act) following the stock market crash of 1929 to oversee the US securities market; - the CFTC was created in 1974 pursuant to the Commodity Futures Trading Commission Act.
+the OCC was created by the National Bank Act of 1864 as part of an effort to create the financial infrastructure necessary to finance the American Civil War;

+- the Federal Reserve System was established under the Federal Reserve Act of 1913 in response to instability in the financial sector best represented by the Banking Panic of 1907, and the Federal Reserve has additional jurisdiction over depository institution holding companies and their non-depository institution subsidiaries under the Bank Holding Company Act of 1956 and the Home Owners' Loan Act; - the FDIC and the system of federal deposit insurance were created during the Great Depression under the Banking Act of 1933 (which has since been replaced by the Federal Deposit Insurance Act of 1950) in response to the panic and bank runs that accompanied the economic downturn; - the SEC was initially established pursuant to the Securities Exchange Act of 1934 (the Exchange Act), following the stock market crash of 1929, to oversee the US securities market and has additional jurisdiction relating to the offer and sale of securities under the Securities Act of 1933 (the Securities Act); - the CFTC was created in 1974 pursuant to the Commodity Futures Trading Commission Act.
 At the time, the predecessor to the CFTC generally regulated only agricultural commodities.
-The CFTC, however, was granted with the authority to regulate the growing trading in futures and options on non-agricultural commodities; and - the CFPB was established after the financial crisis of 2008 by the Consumer Financial Protection Act of 2010.

-6 What principal laws and financial service authority rules apply to the activities of financial services firms and their associated persons?
+The CFTC, however, was granted with the authority to regulate the growing trading in futures and options on non-agricultural commodities; and - the CFPB was established after the financial crisis of 2008 by the Consumer Financial Protection Act of 2010. - 6 What principal laws and financial service authority rules apply to the activities of financial services firms and their associated persons?